AITestingOrg/banking-microservices-tutorial/documentation/http_stubbed_isolation_tests.md

 The above example performs simple setup and tear down operations, but this injection allows for more complicated, internal logic to be actuated from tests that may be otherwise difficult to instrument.

 #### Import Note about Service Isolation Tests and Communication with Other Services
-Note the class that this test fixture extends from, since this is a microservices ecosystem and this service depends on other services, we cannot simply execute actions on this service without it's dependencies.
-Instead, we provide it's dependencies as mocks using [WireMock](http://wiremock.org/).
+Note the class that this test fixture extends from, since this is a microservices ecosystem and this service depends on other services, we cannot simply execute actions on this service without its dependencies.
+Instead, we provide its dependencies as mocks using [WireMock](http://wiremock.org/).
 The `MockedHttpDependencies` takes care of the logic here providing the test with Mock services running on their default ports off of the test process.
 However, this does not mock Consul, the discovery service, under the `application-test.yml` we manually disable Consul registry from the service under test and provide configurations to inject the urls which the dependencies are running on.

-These mocked services do not having endpoints out of the box, so HTTP stubs are provided via ./resources/wiremock directory as JSON files.
+These mocked services do not have endpoints out of the box, so HTTP stubs are provided via ./resources/wiremock directory as JSON files.
 There are 200 and 404 status code cases available, but these can be extended by simply providing additional JSON files under each service within this directory.

 ## Triggering the Action Under Test
-The service isolation tests differ from the unit and integraton tests at the class level as the service isolation test triggers the action to be tested via it's external interface.
+The service isolation tests differ from the unit and integration tests at the class level as the service isolation test triggers the action to be tested via its external interface.
 In this case, that interface is the Account Transaction service REST API.
 To make calls against this API we have provided a helper object called `HttpClient`, the following code snippet demonstrates it's initialization.
 ```java
 ...